KyleWasTakenn/db-capstone-project/README.md

 The procedure should have two input parameters in the form of booking id and booking date.
 You must also include an UPDATE statement inside the procedure.

 - [x] Check when completed

+## **Task 12**

+Create a new procedure called CancelBooking that they can use to cancel or remove a booking.

+The procedure should have one input parameter in the form of booking id.
+You must also write a DELETE statement inside the procedure.

+- [x] Check when completed